qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 You can enable and disable *construction mode* by clicking on the
 |cadConstruction| :sup:`Construction mode` icon or with the :kbd:`C` keyboard
 shortcut.
-While in construction mode, clicking the map canvas won't add new vertexes, but will capture the clicks' positions so that you can use them as reference points to then lock distance, angle or X, Y, Z, M relative values.
+While in construction mode, clicking the map canvas won't add new vertices, but will capture the clicks' positions so that you can use them as reference points to then lock distance, angle or X, Y, Z, M relative values.

 In the |cadConstruction| :sup:`Construction mode` you will find a drop-down menu